 - Event hubs.

 - Alert conditions: These conditions are set by the system.
-When an alert fires, the alert's monitor condition is set to fired.
-After the underlying condition that caused the alert to fire clears, the monitor condition is set to resolved.
+When an alert fires, the alert condition is set to fired.
+After the underlying condition that caused the alert to fire clears, the alert condition is set to resolved.

 - User response: The response is set by the user and doesn't change until the user changes it.

 - Alert processing rules: You can use alert processing rules to make modifications to triggered alerts as they're being fired.
 You can use alert processing rules to add or suppress action groups, apply filters, or have the rule processed on a predefined schedule.